 The whole point of a grid plan is to have buildings built between roads utilizing space efficiently.
 Buildings are typically cheaper and more efficient to build when using right angles for streets.
 This also allows land not to be wasted.
 Take a look at The Great American Grid and how varied some of the city grid layouts are.

 Each city, no matter the block size, is created via a grid plan for the efficiency for building while also allowing upward expansions.

-Grid plans are meant for futureproofing a city for new residents and building expansions, while at the same time making it easy to walk and drive for residents of the city without the need for navigation since city roads should bear the directions of a compass.
+Grid plans make it easy to walk and drive for residents of the city without the need for navigation since city roads should bear the directions of a compass.